-The destination network in the IP rule is specified as the predefined IP4 Address object all-nets.
-This is used since we don't know to which IP address the web surfing will be done and this allows surfing to any IP address.
-IP rules are processed in a top down fashion, with the first matching rule being obeyed.
-An all-nets rule like this should be placed towards the bottom of the rule set since other rules with narrower destination addresses should trigger before it does.
+The destination network is specified as the predefined IP4 Address object all-nets.
+This is used since it cannot be known in advance to which IP address web browsing will be directed and all-nets allows browsing to any IP address.
+IP rule sets are processed in a top down fashion, with the search ending at first matching entry.
+An all-nets entry like this should be placed towards the end of the rule set since other rules with narrower destination addresses should trigger first.